andresriofriolara/ResearchTalks/decks/BoundedLoansNov25/slides.md

 <!-- .slide: class="title-slide" -->
-# A Dissection of Collateral’s Bounded Rationality
+# Bounded Loans: Present Bias and Loss Aversion Effects over Loan Granting
 </section>

 ---
 <!-- .slide: class="slide-heading" -->
-## To what degree can the deviation created by present bias be decreased throught incentive adjustment within a prospect theory framing?
+## Research Questions

+- To what degree are loan officers rational decision makers?
+- Are we observing a systematic bias (loss aaversion and present bias) in loan-decision-making?
+- Can the deviation from rationality be reconciled?

 ---
 <!-- .slide: class="slide-heading closer" -->